1996 PC Games

 And while I wouldn't go so far as to call 1996 PC gamers a bunch of brainwashed losers, imagine getting excited about 30 FPS poly-slop, low-res t-maps and blurry FMVs with generic lens flare effects that LightWave 3D on the Amiga was generating six years before.

-If they deigned to acknowledge their existence at all ignorant computer game journalism of the mid 90s often looked down their collective snout at games that displayed in non-standard square-pixel VGA 320x240 even though the code of such low-res games often banged VGA chipsets much harder than the code of hi-res SVGA games, most of which only displayed in higher fidelity -- they did little else with the chipset.
+If they deigned to acknowledge their existence at all ignorant computer game journalism of the mid 90s often looked down its collective snout at games that displayed in non-standard square-pixel VGA 320x240 even though the code of such low-res games often banged VGA chipsets much harder than the code of hi-res SVGA games, most of which only displayed in higher fidelity -- they did little else with the chipset.
 Of course, the hypocritical hacks of mid 90s VIDYA mags usually had nothing but praise for low-res console games.

 Many games in this list are famous but there are a few that not many people would have heard of.